-Cecily Sidgwick biography - Chapter 8 - The formation of the Lamorna Art Colony
+Cecily Sidgwick biography - Chapter 8 - The Lamorna Art Colony

-The year 1912 is normally given as the first year when Lamorna could be said to be home to an art colony, as a number of new houses were built that year in the valley as homes for artists, whilst the Sidgwicks too decided that they enjoyed Lamorna and its community so much that they would settle there permanently and build themselves a new home.
+1912 was a transformational year for the Lamorna art colony, as a number of new houses were built that year in the valley as homes for artists, whilst the Sidgwicks too decided that they enjoyed Lamorna and its community so much that they would settle there permanently and build themselves a new home.

 All this development was only possible because Colonel Paynter, who owned one side of the valley, was prepared to sell off land to enable the new properties to be built.
 Rather eccentric in his likes and dislikes, he somewhat surprisingly rather took to the artistic fraternity, who provided a little local colour.
 His local land agent, Gilbert Evans, who had started work for the Colonel in 1909, was well-liked in the community, and was able to resolve any areas of disagreement with the minimum of fuss.
 He also soon became an integral figure in the social life of the artists as well.